astropy/astroquery/docs/vizier/vizier.rst

        ...

 All the results are returned as a `TableList` object.
-This is a container for `astropy.table.Table`_ objects.
-It is basically an extension to `collections.OrderedDict` for storing an `astropy.table.Table`_ against its name.
+This is a container for `~astropy.table.Table` objects.
+It is basically an extension to `collections.OrderedDict` for storing a `~astropy.table.Table` against its name.

 To access an individual table from the `TableList` object